Google Updates, Internet Marketing, News,

 It is definitely a bad news for the marketers and agencies who rely on cookie-based DSPs and ad servers to target and measure on YouTube.
 This has been confirmed by Venkat Achanta, chief data and analytics officer for Neustar and the former chief data officer of Walmart.

 “To regain some of these efficiencies, marketers will need to work with independent identity providers to help them bridge and measure online and offline channels,” Achanta said.
+It won’t be difficult for marketers, if they are aware of all video SEO tips.

 It is predicted that it will be beneficial, as now Google will more efficiently be able to: